nanlabs/terraform-aws-starter/README.md

 | :-------------------------------------------------------------- | :------------------------------------------------------------------------------------------------ |
 | [Start and Stop EC2 Instance](./apps/start-stop-ec2-instances/) | This is a Serverless Framework based project to start and stop EC2 instances based on a schedule. |

+## Best practices

+- We recommend using automated code scanning tools to improve security and quality of the code.
+This pattern was scanned using [Checkov](https://www.checkov.io/) - a static code analysis tool for infrastructure-as-code.
+It scans cloud infrastructure code defined using Terraform, CloudFormation, Kubernetes, Helm, ARM Templates and Serverless framework platforms and detects security and compliance misconfigurations.
+- Additionally, we recommend at minimum to perform basic validation and formatting checks using `terraform validate` and `terraform fmt -check -recursive` Terraform commands.
+- It’s a good practice to add automated tests for infrastructure code.
+You can refer to this Terraform Blog post to learn more about different approaches to testing Terraform code.

 ## Contributing

 We appreciate contributions from the open-source community.
 Any contributions you make are **truly appreciated**.
 Please refer to our [contribution guidelines](./CONTRIBUTING.md) for more information.